kilroy-code/rules/README.md

 - Currently, re-rulifying or re-attaching is not likely to work, nor is rulifying a class prototype after the first instance is created.

+- A demanded rule causes an additional "own property" to be added to object that begins with an underscore.
+E.g., if `anObject` has a rule named, `something`, after evaluating `anObject.something`, `Object.keys(anObject)` incudes `_something`, and `anObject.hasOwnProperty('_something') is true.

 ## Implementation

 Each Rule is an object that keeps track of: